 - People with bad credit ratings – This is the obvious one.
 If you've had some financial trouble in your recent past, missed payments, defaulted or even ended up with a County Court Judgment (CCJ), your credit rating – a collection of factors based on your payment history and collated by external credit agencies such as Experian and Equifax – you're going to find it hard to get a mobile contract deal

 - Students and young people – It can actually be just as hard to get credit when you have no credit history as when you've a bad one.
 In fact, accumulating a good credit rating is a very chicken and egg affair.
 You need credit accounts to build a history, you need a history to get credit.
 That's why if you're a student or of a young age and don't have a history, you may be stuck with choosing only those providers and deals that won't run a credit check

 - People who need flexibility – There are plenty of solutions for people who are only in need of a UK mobile for some of the year.
 Potentially, no credit check SIM deals are one way

 Which mobile providers offer SIM deals without credit checks?

-There are only two providers right now that actively advertise deals with no credit checks.
+There are only a handful of providers right now that actively advertise deals with no credit checks.
 As for the rest?
 Well, it's a bit of a lottery.
 Discovering whether or not other providers conduct credit checks on their SIM contracts and handset contracts is easy: They all do.
 However, trying to unearth information about whether they do on their 30-day contract SIMs is like pulling teeth.